-The construction and property development industry typically consume large amounts of resources and energy.
-This is due to impact from upstream and downstream activities, namely from material extraction, product manufacturing and assembly, building structure, system maintenance, renovations and waste disposal.
+The construction and property development industry typically consume large amount of resources and energy.
+This is due to the impact from the upstream and downstream activities, namely from material extraction, product manufacturing and assembly, building structure, system maintenance, renovations and waste disposal.

-The main impact on the environment by the industry's activities is its contribution to carbon dioxide (CO2) emissions, energy requirements, water usage, solid waste, raw materials consumption and electricity consumption.
+The main impact on the environment by the industry's activities is its contribution to carbon dioxide (CO_2) emissions, energy requirements, water usage, solid waste, raw materials consumption and electricity consumption.
 In addition, the industry generates pollutants that include noise, dust and gaseous emissions, solid wastes and wastewater.